mountaindboz/Hg-YB-Inlet-Outlet-Study/README.md

 This repository relies on the `openwaterhg` R package as a source of commonly-used functions and datasets.
 See the [documentation](https://mountaindboz.github.io/openwaterhg/) and [source code](https://github.com/mountaindboz/openwaterhg/) for the `openwaterhg` package for more information.

 ## Yolo Bypass Mass Balance study
 This study investigates mercury (Hg) and methylmercury (MeHg) loads entering and exiting the Yolo Bypass when it is actively flooding.
 The folder for this study is organized into multiple sub-folders (Concentrations, Flows, Loads, Field Measurements) based upon the type of data processed and analyzed.
+For more information about data wrangling, calculations, and analyses see the [GitHub pages site for this repository](https://mountaindboz.github.io/Open-Water-Hg-Studies/).

 ## Vegetation Senescence studies
 These are a group of three studies investigating the effect of flooded vegetation on the MeHg concentrations in the overlying water.
 Two of these studies used a mesocosm design to simulate flooded pasture land in the Yolo Bypass under various types of land use practices (ungrazed, grazed, and disked).
 The third study was a lab study comparing treatments with varying amounts of vegetation, sediment, and manure.